Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-svd.rst

 The SVD is computed using the one-sided Jacobi algorithm.
 At each iteration, a Givens rotation is applied to a pair of columns of the working matrix to reduce their inner product towards zero.
 After convergence, the column norms of the working matrix are the singular values, and the accumulated rotation matrices form ``U`` and ``V``.

-To maximise throughput, the implementation uses a *parallel-pairs* schedule.
+To maximize throughput, the implementation uses a *parallel-pairs* schedule.
 In each *set*, the full column set is partitioned into :math:`\lfloor n/2 \rfloor` independent column pairs that can be processed simultaneously.
 A complete *pass* consists of :math:`n-1` such sets that together cover all :math:`n(n-1)/2` distinct pairs.
 The number of passes is configured by ``TP_PASSES``.

 .. note::